Andrea/andrea.github.io/_posts/2025-09-01-making-of-a-decision.markdown

 I hope you enjoyed this first part of "The making of a decision", the next post will be about knowledge.
 If you have any comments or questions please reach out via my social links

-[^follet]: Read more about it in Dynamic Adminstration, a book that collected the works by Mary Parker-Follet
+[^follett]: If you have never heard of Mary Parker-Follett, this is a day that can change you.
+Parker-Follett developed revolutionary ideas about collaborative leadership, power-sharing, and organizational dynamics decades before they became mainstream business concepts.
+Her central theory, that individuals and society shape each other equally, came from her work in community centers, not the boardroom.
+Where Taylor and Ford saw hierarchy, Follett saw networks.
+Read more about it in Dynamic Administration, a book that collected the works by Mary Parker-Follet